Troubleshoot Logon Issues with Systems

 - Try to SSH to the target Linux or Unix computer again with the user's full NT4-style credentials and password, not just the user's alias.
 In your SSH command, make sure to use a slash character to escape the slash.

-- If you are using AD Bridge Enterprise, make sure that the user's computer is in the correct AD Bridge cell.
+- If you are using AD Bridge, make sure that the user's computer is in the correct AD Bridge Cell.

-- Make sure that the user is enabled to log on the computer, either by being enabled in the cell (with AD Bridge Enterprise) or by being in a group allowed to access the computer.
+- Make sure that the user is enabled to log on the computer, either by being enabled in the cell (with AD Bridge) or by being in a group allowed to access the computer.
 Then try to log on the target computer again.

-- Ensure that the AD Bridge Enterprise client can communicate with the Active Directory domain controller.
+- Ensure that the AD Bridge client can communicate with the Active Directory domain controller.

 - Make sure that the shell specified for the user account in Active Directory is available on the target computer.
 Specifying a shell that is unavailable will block the user account from logging on.